-In this \emph{Letter}, we present the first 3D neutrino-transport general-relativistic magnetohydrodynamic ($\nu$GRMHD) collapsar simulations.
-Our simulations use a two-moment (M1) neutrino transport scheme.
+In this Letter, we present the first 3D neutrino-transport general-relativistic magnetohydrodynamic ($\nu$GRMHD) collapsar simulations.
+Our simulations use a two-moment (M1) neutrino-transport scheme.
 We find that including both the self-consistent disk formation in the collapsing stellar gas and subsequent magnetic launching of collimated disk outflows is crucial for the development of neutron-rich ejecta in collapsars.
 We begin by discussing the theoretical requirements for forming and ejecting neutron-rich material in~\S\ref{sec:theory}.
 Using these arguments, we motivate our numerical setup in~\S\ref{sec:setup}.
 We present our simulation results in~\S\ref{sec:results} and discuss their implications in~\S\ref{sec:summary}.

-\section{How To Make $r$-process Ejecta}
+\section{How to Make $r$-process Ejecta}

-Here, we outline the conditions under which collapsar disks form, generate neutron-rich material, and subsequently eject it.
+Here, we outline the conditions under which collapsar disks form and generate neutron-rich material, and subsequently eject it.
 An accretion disk forms if the collapsing stellar gas possesses specific angular momentum, $ l(r) $, exceeding that at the innermost stable circular orbit (ISCO), $ r_{\rm ISCO} $:

-where $ r $ is the spherical polar radius, $ \mbh $ is the BH mass, and for simplicity, we use a non-relativistic approximation for the specific angular momentum at the ISCO.
+where $ r $ is the spherical polar radius and $ \mbh $ is the BH mass, and for simplicity, we use a nonrelativistic approximation for the specific angular momentum at the ISCO.
 There are theoretical indications that collapsar progenitors feature rapid rotation, which results in early disk formation \citep[e.g.,][]{Gottlieb2024}.